Chicken breasts with tomato salsa

 - Rinse the skinned and boned chicken breasts and patted dry.

 - Put chicken in a shallow dish and pour 2 tablespoons of the oil over the top.
-Grind on a little black pepper and add the thyme.
+Season with salt and pepper and add the thyme.
 Cover with plastic wrap and refrigerate.
 Bring chicken breasts to room temperature before cooking.